 Dye The Virgin Indian Hair Extensions

-First, you need to buy hair dye, developer, gloves, and an applicator bottle from a beauty supply store or salon.
-You should avoid purchasing hair dye from a box at the drugstore because it will be a lot more difficult to match your Indian remy hair color that way unless you're going for an ombre or colored effect.
+First, you need to buy hair dye, a developer, gloves, and an applicator bottle from a beauty supply store or salon.
+You should avoid purchasing hair dye from a box at the drugstore because it will be a lot more difficult to match your Indian Remy hair color that way unless you're going for an ombre or colored effect.

 Gently comb through your Indian hair bundles to get rid of any tangles and if you have any styling products on your extensions, it's important to wash them out first as well.
 After washing and combing out the virgin hair extensions or weaves make sure they dry thoroughly.
 Since using a hair dryer is not recommended, allow them to dry overnight before applying the hair dye the next day.